gregongie/tiny-cuda-ffns/README.md

 - **Scale parameter**: Higher values = higher frequency content = more detail but potentially harder to optimize
 - **Large n_features**: No hard limit, but very large values may slow JIT compilation.
 For >64 features (>128 output dims), consider using `CutlassMLP` instead of `FullyFusedMLP`
 - **Precision**: Encoding supports runtime dtype selection (`torch.float32` or `torch.float16`).
 Networks use compile-time precision (set `TCNN_HALF_PRECISION=0` or `1` before `pip install`)

+## AI Disclosure
+This repo was generated with assistance from Claude Code.